sagemath/trac_to_gh/Issue 8232.md

 # Issue 8232: cmp function for words is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8232

 Original creator: slabbe